pvdz/preval/tests/cases/ai/ai2/ai_array_reduceRight_opaque_cb.md

 ## Todos triggered

+- (todo) - at least one of the frfr args was not isFree, bailing
 - (todo) access object property that also exists on prototype? $array_reduceRight
-- (todo) arr mutation may be able to inline this method: $array_reduceRight
+- (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement
+- (todo) support array reads statement type WhileStatement
 - (todo) type trackeed tricks can possibly support static $array_reduceRight
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope

 ## Globals